NCI-HTAN-Jamborees/Pub-Reproducibility/README.md

 We are focusing on assessing single cell data reproducibilty defined by:
 * Regenerating computational figures
 * Reproducing cell type annotation from re-clustering and analysis
-* Looking at DGE analysis and seeing how this compares to published results
+* Looking at differential gene expression analysis and seeing how this compares to published results
 * Obtaining and reusing experimental metadata for figure generation

 **Methods**